Subliminal channel: Improvements

 A modification to the Brickell and DeLaurentis signature scheme provides a broadband channel without the necessity to share the authentication key.

 The Newton channel is not a subliminal channel, but it can be viewed as an enhancement.

 Countermeasures

 With the help of the zero-knowledge proof and the commitment scheme it is possible to prevent the usage of the subliminal channel.

-It should be mentioned that this countermeasure has a 1-bit subliminal channel.
-The reason for that is the problem that a proof can succeed or purposely fail.
+This countermeasure has a 1-bit subliminal channel because for is the problem that a proof can succeed or purposely fail.

-Another countermeasure can detect, but not prevent, the subliminal usage of the randomness.
+Another countermeasure can detect, and not prevent, the subliminal usage of the randomness.